 Also, I was really excited about the flexibility that this experience would give me for college applications.
 At the time, I didn’t know where I wanted to study, and I knew the IB would open many doors.

-Question: How would you describe your overall experience?
+Q: How would you describe your overall experience?

 In short?
 It was wild but in a logical sense.
 They were two hectic years but I always knew what the program expected of me, which somehow made the whole experience a bit more logical.

-Question: Do you have any regrets?
+Q: Do you have any regrets?
 Is there anything you wish you had known?

 I do, actually! regret how much I worried during my two years; it took a huge toll on my mental health!
 I think I would have done much better if I had just taken it day by day.